Ajaccio Cathedral: History

 The present cathedral was built between 1577 and 1593 and is attributed to Italian architect Giacomo della Porta.
 It was built to replace the former Cathedral of Saint-Croix, destroyed in 1553 in order to make room for developments in the city's defenses, as stated in the permit required by the Council of Ancients in 1559 to the Senate of Genoa and Pope Gregory XIII in order to build a new cathedral.
 The final stone was laid in 1593 by Jules Guistiniani, made bishop by Pope Sixtus V. It is where Napoleon Bonaparte was baptised on 21 July 1771 and he recited the following on his deathbed in Saint Helena in 1821: "If they forbid my corpse, as they have forbidden my body, deny me a small piece of land in which to be buried, I wish to be buried with my ancestors in Ajaccio Cathedral in Corsica."

 The cathedral has been a monument historique (a national heritage site of France) since 30 October 1906.

-According to legend, on 15 August 1769, Letizia Buonaparte felt sudden labour pains while in the cathedral.
+According to legend, on 15 August 1769 which was also the feast of the Assumption, Letizia Buonaparte felt sudden and severe labour pains while in the cathedral for mass.
 She rushed home to the Buonaparte's home, just steps away, and gave birth to Napoleon on a first floor sofa before she could reach her bedroom upstairs.